stephaniecrocker91/simplywellness/README.md

  <br>

 <h2>Navigation Bar</h2>
 <p> The navigation bar is clearly displayed on each HTML page (Home, Our Services, and Contact Form).
 It is clear about which section it will direct you to and what information you will find.
-As you scroll down the navigation bar is <u>ALWAYS</u> at the top of the bar.</p>
+As you scroll down the navigation bar is <u>ALWAYS</u> at the top of the bar.
+The CSS styling makes it contrasting to the rest of the page: so as to clearly stand out.</p>
 <br>

 <h2>Our Services</h2>